AsishMandoi/iitk-coin/README.md

       }
       ```
     </details>
-  Sample requests for each endpoint are specified at the beginning of each of the handler functions.

-- ### Response Format
-  For the response format for each endpoint please look at the `global` package, where some global objects (variables and struct types) are defined, to be used in other functions.

 - ### Common Response Method
   Although the endpoints have slightly different formats for their response object, all of them are handled using a `type-switch` in a common `server.Respond()` function which responds to requests for all the endpoints.
 This method has been used a lot of times in various files.
 It has greatly reduced the bulkiness of codes in individual files.